Human resources at a click

 As of 8 October 2024, the Home Office will begin using the Foreign, Commonwealth & Development Office Consular Exchange Rate (FCDO CER) for converting Mongolian Tugrik to GBP in their casework process.
 While the Home Office typically relies on the currency conversion website OANDA for exchange rates, OANDA does not offer a rate for the Mongolian Tugrik, prompting this adjustment for cases involving that currency.

-If you have any questions or wish to obtain more information on the above, please do not hesitate to give us a call or send us an email.
+If you have any questions or wish to obtain more information on the above, please do not hesitate to contact our immigration lawyers or send us an email.

 Disclaimer